jalex3421/KeywordsExtractionFromBusiness/README.md

 Automation will be achieved through the use of different methods from one of the most popular fields of artificial intelligence, namely NLP - Natural Language Processing -.

+The aim of this work is to try three different classical techniques in order to extract keywords.
+After that, we are going to use a BERT approach and compare the results that were obtained.

 ## Keyword Extraction Techniques

 * TF-IDF